📅 2026–27 School Year Calendar Important dates, breaks, and holidays for the full school year.

 Research-based.
 Kindergarten-ready.
 Child-led.

-Our curriculum draws from the most effective early childhood frameworks — chosen because they work for all learners, not just typical ones.
+Our curriculum draws from proven early childhood frameworks — chosen because they develop the whole child and work for all learners.

 A multisensory approach to reading readiness that uses animals, sounds, and movement to teach letter-sound relationships in a way children love and remember.